 So a few scenarios could happen.
 They could give you a reasonable explanation that nullifies the whole situation.
 Use your gut to determine if you can fully trust this story, or if you want to keep digging.

 They could push back or argue with you – don’t try to push them too far in this situation.
 You’re not a therapist, and it’s not your job to know how to handle this.
 Let it go, and look into other options, like hiring an interventionist or staging an intervention with your family.

 Let’s explore a third option: that they break down and admit that they’ve been hiding their drinking from you for months.
 They know they have a problem, but they were too embarrassed to say anything to you.
 They want to get help but don’t know how to go about it.

 In this case, you’ve just become their biggest cheerleader and ally.
 Reassure them that you’re here for them throughout anything that comes their way.
 Tell them you love them, and they no longer have to be alone in their struggles.

 After this conversation, you need to act quickly.
 Your spouse is open to treatment right now – but they may not be tomorrow.
 If possible, have a few treatment options available prior, so you can immediately begin showing them to your partner.

-When finding these programs, try to think about what they would like in a treatment program.
+When finding these programs, Confidant Health suggests that you try to think about what they would like in a treatment program.
 Do they want to stay close to you and your home?
-Do they have a certain treatment modality they prefer
+Do they have a certain treatment modality they prefer.

 Do they prefer more natural or holistic approaches?
 If you’re not sure, check out The Exclusive Hawaii’s holistic page to get an idea of what this type of treatment includes.
 Remember that this process may be difficult, and there may come a time where your spouse gets cold feet.
 Speak words of encouragement, and tell them how proud you are of their decision to seek help.